webplatform/docs/tutorials/working_with_objects_in_JavaScript/index.md

 A ''getter'' is a method that gets the value of a specific property.
 A ''setter'' is a method that sets the value of a specific property.
 You can define getters and setters on any predefined core object or user-defined object that supports the addition of new properties.
 The syntax for defining getters and setters uses the object literal syntax.

-{{note|Starting in [https://developer.mozilla.org/en-US/docs/JavaScript/New_in_JavaScript/1.8.1 JavaScript 1.8.1], setters are no longer called when setting properties in object and array initializers.}}
+{{Note|Starting in [https://developer.mozilla.org/en-US/docs/JavaScript/New_in_JavaScript/1.8.1 JavaScript 1.8.1], setters are no longer called when setting properties in object and array initializers.}}

 The following [https://developer.mozilla.org/en-US/docs/SpiderMonkey/Introduction_to_the_JavaScript_shell JS shell] session illustrates how getters and setters could work for a user-defined object <code>o</code>.
 The JS shell is an application that allows developers to test JavaScript code in batch mode or interactively.